Sample folder German passports of the Third Reich

 The Passport Folder

 A total of nine documents are included in the folder.
-The documents are fixed to the binder and can not be removed.
+The documents are fixed to the binder and cannot be removed.

 - Standard passport